coq/coq/doc/sphinx/proof-engine/detailed-tactic-examples.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first example which shows how to use pattern matching over the
-proof contexts is the proof that natural numbers have more than two
+proof context is a proof of the fact that natural numbers have more
-elements.
-The proof of such a lemma can be done as follows:
+than two elements.
+This can be done as follows:

-.. coqtop:: in
+.. coqtop:: in reset

-   Lemma card_nat : ~ (exists x : nat, exists y : nat, forall z:nat, x = z \/ y = z).
+   Lemma card_nat :
+     ~ exists x : nat, exists y : nat, forall z:nat, x = z \/ y = z.
    Proof.

 .. coqtop:: in